drlukeparry/pyslm/README.rst

 The following operations are provided as a convenience to aid developing the scan strategies:

 * Offsetting of contours and boundaries
-* Trimming of lines and hatch vectors (sequentially ordered)
+* Trimming of lines and hatch vectors (sequentially ordered and sorted)

-The following scan strategies have been implemented as reference on platforms:
+The following scan strategies have been implemented as reference for AM platforms:

 * Standard 'Alternating' hatching
 * Stripe Scan Strategy